Category: Main Meal

 - ½ Pams Red Onion, finely diced

 - 3 tsp cumin seeds

 - 1 lemon, zest and juice

 - Half fill a large pot with water and bring to the boil.
 Keep the lamb shoulder in the bag and submerge in the boiling water for 10 minutes.

 - Cut the cauliflower into small pieces.
 Add to a food processor and pulse until it resembles fine couscous.

-- In a mixing bowl combine the cauliflower, chopped tomatoes, onions, parsley and cumin seeds to create your tabbouleh.
+- In a mixing bowl combine the cauliflower, onions, parsley and cumin seeds to create your tabbouleh.

 - Season the tabbouleh well with salt and pepper, olive oil and the zest and juice of the lemon.

-- Once the meat is done, remove from the bag, place in a bowl and pull it apart with a fork and knife.
+- Once the meat is done, remove the meat from the bag, place in a bowl and pull it apart with a fork and knife.

 - Divide and serve with generous helpings of the tabbouleh.